bigbadcyborg/Robotics-assignment-5/README.md

 * Prompt 1: I'm building a service robot.
 Can you help me write a Python function for human interaction?

-**[Remote-PC]** Run the demo code that allows you to speak to a LlaMa via voice using whisper and espeak.
-This code will use llama-2-7b-chat via Q4 quantization.
+**[Remote-PC]** Try running the demo code that allows you to speak to a LlaMa via voice using whisper and espeak.
+Close the previous program with ctrl+c and try running this demo code on the docker shell.

 ```bash
 python3 test_llama_whisper_and_speach.py